Graham Steele (American attorney): Career

+Assistant Secretary of the Treasury for Financial Institutions

-Nomination to Treasury Department
+Nomination

 On July 19, 2021, Steele was nominated as Assistant Secretary of the Treasury for Financial Institutions, a position that oversees the federal Office of Financial Institutions.
 Steele's nomination was praised by environmentalist group Evergreen Action, which stated in a press release that Steele "understands the systemic risk that climate change poses to the financial system, and is committed to leading federal regulators in confronting these dangers."
 Brown, Steele's former employer, also endorsed the nomination, stating that Steele's support for combatting income inequality makes him a strong fit for the role.

 On September 21, 2021, the Senate Banking Committee held hearings on Steele's nomination.
 The committee voted to favorably report Steele's nomination to the Senate floor on October 5, 2021.
 On November 16, 2021, the entire Senate confirmed Steele's nomination in a vote of 53-42.

+Tenure

+In November 2023, it was reported that Steele would resign from the position.
+He formally left the position in January 2024.

 Views

 Steele is considered a member of the progressive wing of the Democratic Party, having supported the presidential campaign of Elizabeth Warren in 2020.
 Steele has indicated his opposition to the renomination of Jerome Powell as Chair of the Federal Reserve.